vacp2p/vac.dev/_posts/2021-06-04-presenting-js-waku.md

 JS-Waku needs to operate in the same context from which Waku v2 was born: a restricted environment were connectivity or uptime are not guaranteed;
-JS-Waku bring Waku v2 to the browser.
+JS-Waku brings Waku v2 to the browser.

 ## Achievements so far